pabloamh/fido-alpha/README.md

 * `-pronom_only`: disables loading of format extensions file, only PRONOM signatures are loaded, may reduce accuracy of results
 * `-input INPUT`: file containing a list of files to check, one per line. - means stdin
 * `-filename FILENAME`: filename if file contents passed through STDIN
 * `-useformats INCLUDEPUIDS`: comma separated string of formats to use in identification
 * `-nouseformats EXCLUDEPUIDS`: comma separated string of formats not to use in identification
 * `-matchprintf FORMATSTRING`: format string (Python style) to use on match.
-See nomatchprintf, README.txt.
 * `-nomatchprintf FORMATSTRING`: format string (Python style) to use if no match.
-See README.txt
 * `-bufsize BUFSIZE`: size (in bytes) of the buffer to match against (default=131072 bytes)
 * `-sigs SIG_ACT`: SIG_ACT "check" for new version of signature file for download.
                    SIG_ACT "list" list all available sig file versions.